Cerrón Grande Reservoir

 The Cerrón Grande Reservoir (Spanish: Embalse Cerrón Grande), also known locally as Lake Suchitlán (Spanish: Lago Suchitlán), is a reservoir in northern El Salvador and the largest body of fresh water in the country.
 The reservoir was filled between 1973 and 1976, subsequent to the construction of the Cerrón Grande Hydroelectric Dam.
 The Cerrón Grande Reservoir is among the most polluted bodies of fresh water in Central America.

 Name

 The reservoir is called Cerrón Grande after the hydroelectric dam that formed it, which itself was named after the property it was built on.
 The reservoir is known locally as Lake Suchitlán (Lago Suchitlán).
-Suchitlán is a Nahuatl word meaning "Place of Flowers" and was coined by Salvadoran writer Alejandro Coto.
+Suchitlán is a Nahuatl word meaning "Place of Flowers" and was coined by Salvadoran writer Alejandro Cotto.

 Geography

 The Cerrón Grande Reservoir is located in northern El Salvador and surrounded by the departments of Cabañas, Chalatenango, Cuscatlán, and San Salvador.
 The reservoir's primary inflows are the Acelhuate River and the Lempa River.
 Its primary outflow is the Lempa River, which flows northwest to southeast.